Riandra4trend/CompfestAIC/README.md

-# Introducing ScrapeGPT

-## Intelligent Web Scraping Through Specialized AI Agents

 Data has become the fundamental resource driving modern business decisions, often described as "the new oil" of the digital economy.
 However, a critical gap exists between recognizing data's value and actually extracting it.
 Traditional web scraping presents significant engineering challenges: developers typically spend days or weeks crafting custom scripts for each target website, managing DOM variations, handling pagination logic, and maintaining brittle selectors that break with minor UI changes.

 The proliferation of diverse website architectures compounds this problem.
 E-commerce platforms alone exhibit thousands of structural variations—from server-side rendered marketplaces to React-based SPAs with infinite scroll, from traditional pagination to load-more patterns.
 Each requires a fundamentally different extraction approach.

 In an era where AI has democratized complex tasks through natural language interfaces, data extraction remains frustratingly technical.
 Business analysts who can articulate exactly what data they need still require engineering resources to build and maintain scrapers.
 This bottleneck prevents organizations from rapidly responding to market intelligence opportunities.

-**ScrapeGPT addresses this fundamental accessibility problem.** It's an agentic scraping system that enables end-to-end data extraction through natural language prompting—from domain-level exploration to detailed product information extraction.
-ScrapeGPT consists of three specialized AI agents, each optimized for a distinct phase of the scraping pipeline:
+**Mrscraper Agent addresses this fundamental accessibility problem.** It's an agentic scraping system that enables end-to-end data extraction through natural language prompting—from domain-level exploration to detailed product information extraction.
+Mrscraper Agent's consists of three specialized AI agents, each optimized for a distinct phase of the scraping pipeline:

 - **Map Agent**: Domain crawling and link discovery
 - **Listing Agent** (Category/Browse/Collection): All listing data and their corresponding URLs from the page.